 Nails for Framing

 Framing works need to be incredibly sturdy since the whole structure of the house or building will be resting on it.
 Nails offer flexibility, work great under pressure, and are ideal for framing projects.
-Even wonder, framing nail guns comes with different angles such as from 15-degree to 34-degree.
-The first thing is that the angle degree signifies the nail collation and more precisely the angle of the magazine.
-Secondly, nails are always driven straight or uprightly into a surface.

 Nails can also bend easily with just a little bit of force.
 This is helpful because it means that if the frame gets hit with something, the nails will bend instead of breaking.
-You also make the joints sturdier by bending the nails.
-This is important because it means that the frame will be less likely to come apart if it gets hit or bumped.

-What nails to use for framing?
+What Nails to Use for Framing?

 There are a lot of different types and sizes of nails, so it can be confusing to know which ones to use.
 There are mainly 4 types of nails that are used in framing projects: